-Based on your health care plan, your prescription drug costs depend on if you’ve met your in-network deductible.
+Based on your health plan, your prescription drug costs may depend on if you’ve met your in-network deductible.

 First, you’ll pay your prescription’s full cost upfront until you meet your in-network deductible.
-After you’ve met your in-network deductible, you’ll pay a copay or coinsurance for covered prescription drugs.
-Your out-of-pocket costs are based on the drug’s payment level tier and your plan benefits.
-See how to review prescription drug lists and costs online.
+After you’ve met your in-network deductible, you’ll pay an out-of-pocket cost of a copay or coinsurance for covered prescription drugs.
+Your out-of-pocket costs are based on the drug’s tier and your plan benefits.

-Your health plan’s prescription drug list has many levels of coverage, called payment level tiers.
+Your health plan’s prescription drug list has many levels of coverage, called member payment tiers.

-Your pharmacy benefit has up to 6 payment level tiers.
+Your pharmacy benefit has up to 6 tiers.
 Each tier has its own cost.
 Most often, the lower the tier, the lower your out-of-pocket costs will be for the drug.

-When you get a prescription, you can look up the tier level on your drug list.
+When you get a prescription, you can look up the drug tier on your drug list.

-After you meet your annual in-network deductible, you’ll pay for your prescription based on its payment level tier on the drug list.
+After you meet your annual in-network deductible, you’ll pay for your prescription based on its tier on the drug list.

 When you look up your prescription drugs, seeing the drug tier lets you know if you’ll pay lower or higher out-of-pocket costs.
-It can also show you if it has any special requirements.
+It can also show you if your prescription drugs have any additional requirements.

 Find your medication and learn more about viewing drug costs online:

-Some drugs listed in the drug list may have special requirements.
+Some drugs listed in the drug list may have additional requirements.
 This means there may be extra steps to take before getting your prescription filled.